benchmarko/LocoBasic/README.md

 - `WHILE expression` Control structure: repeat until *expression* is false
 - `number XOR number` In Expresions: exclusive-OR

-### Misc

-- LocoBasic is mainly used for calculations.
-It runs in a Browser or on the command line with node.js
-- Control structures like IF...ELSE, and FOR and WHILE loops are directly converted to JaveScript
-- GOTO or ON GOTO are not suppoered.
-Use GOSUB, ON GOSUB instead.
-The GOSUB line is interpreted as subroutine start.
-- Subroutine style: Line from GOSUB \<line> starts a subroutine which is ended be a single RETURN in a line.
-Do not nest subroutines.
-- Variable types: No type checking: "$" to mark a string variable is optional; "!", "%" are not supported
-- No automatic rounding to integer for integer parameters
-- Computations are done with JavaScript precision; arity and precedence of operators follows Locomotive BASIC
-- Endless loops are not trapped, ypou may need to restart the browser window.
-- PRINT: output in the output window.
-Args can be separated by ";" or "," which behave the same.
-(No TAB(), SPC(), USING)
-- STOP, END: stop only on top level, not in subroutines (where they just return)
-- STRING$(): second parameter must be a character
-- DATA: strings must be quoted; numbers (including hex, bin) are unquoted and can only be read numerical

 ### TODO

-- `MID$` as assign? `a$="abcde": MID$(a$,3,2)="w": ?a$`
-- command line tool should output a stand alone running JS file for node
 - Do we want keywords all uppercase?
 And variables all lowercase?
   And maybe new features with capital letter?
 E.g. If...Then...Else...Endif on multiple lines?
 - Create syntax highlighting for BASIC for CodeMirror, maybe similar to the [amstradbasic-vscode](https://github.com/dfreniche/amstradbasic-vscode/blob/master/syntaxes/amstradbasic.tmLanguage.json) or [CPCReady](https://marketplace.visualstudio.com/items?itemName=CPCReady.basic-language-extension) extension